Maldives Travel Guide

 - Garden Rooms (55sqm)

-The following YouTube video (Source: Vilamendhoo) provides a virtual tour of a beach villa:
+The following YouTube video provides a virtual tour of a Vilamendhoo beach villa:

-Currently Maafushi is the most popular ‘inhabited’ island where independent travelers have a choice of accommodation from inexpensive guest houses to more deluxe hotels with swimming pools.
+Currently Maafushi Island is the most popular ‘inhabited’ island where independent travellers have a choice of accommodation from inexpensive guest houses to more deluxe hotels.

 Many new hotels are currently under construction with most being built to the 7-story limit set by the government (which is six stories higher than most other buildings on the island).